inspec/inspec/docs/dev/filtertable-internals.md

 This is the most common option.
 It selects an implementation in which the desired method will be defined such that it returns an array of the row values using the specified key.
 In other words, this acts as a "column fetcher", like in SQL: "SELECT some_column FROM some_table"

-TODO: how are fields registered?
-Are they validated?
-How exactly do they relate to the keys of the hashes in the raw data table?
+Internally, (line 195-200), a Struct type is created to repressent a row of raw data.
+The struct's attribute list is taken from the `field` options passed to `add`.

+* No checking is performed to see if the field name is actually a column in the raw data (the raw data hasn't been fetched yet, so we can't check).
+* You can't have two `add` calls that reference the same field, because the Struct would see that as a duplicate attribute.

+POSSIBLE BUG: We could deduplicate the field names when defining the Struct, thus allowing multiple properties to use the same field.

 ##### type

-`type: :simple` has been seen in the wild
+`type: :simple` has been seen in the wild.
+When you call the method like `things.thing_ids => Array`, this has the very useful effect of flattening and uniq'ing the returned array.

-TODO: what are the effects?
-Other 'type' values allowed?
+No other values for `:type` have been seen.

 ### connect